H-DNA/MPiSC/report/chapters/background/index.typ

 // === Pure MPI

 In pure MPI, we use MPI exclusively for communication and synchronization.
-With MPI RMA, the communication calls that we utilize are:
+With MPI RMA, the communication calls that we utilize are @mpi-3.1:
 - Remote read: `MPI_Get`
 - Remote write: `MPI_Put`
 - Remote accumulation: `MPI_Accumulate`, `MPI_Get_accumulate`, `MPI_Fetch_and_op` and `MPI_Compare_and_swap`.